socketwiz/pi-wall-project/README.md

 If you find a bug or would like to suggest a feature, please by all means create a pull request.

+##Docker
+A Dockerfile and docker-compose file are supplied for deployment.
+Once its up and running you can see the logs with ```docker-compose logs web```.